ajavadi34/activity-log-angular-js/README.md

-# Activity Log CRUD Grid
+# activity log angularJS

-This project is a simple responsive CRUD grid meant to be an activity logger.
+This project is a simple activity logger displayed in a grid.

 This project uses:

-* Bootstrap
+* Bootstrap 3
-* AngularJS
+* Angular 1
 * PHP
 * MySQL

-### Steps to get started
-1. Download the project into your web server's directory
+### QUICK START
+1. Clone repo *activity-log-angular-js*
+2. Clone repo *activity-log-service* into a web server directory that supports php
-2. Create a MySQL database and import the `setup.sql` script
+3. Create a MySQL database and import the *setup.sql* script
-3. Create a `db_connect.php` file in the root of the project folder
+4. Create a *db_connect.php* file in the root of the project folder
-4. Paste the following code into the file and enter your MySQL credentials:
+5. Paste the following code into the file and enter your MySQL credentials:
 ```
     <?php